SAP/generator-easy-ui5/README.md

 ## Description

-Easy-ui5 is a [Yeoman](http://yeoman.io/) generator which enables you to create simple [OpenUI5](https://openui5.hana.ondemand.com/)-based web-apps within seconds.
+Easy-ui5 is a [Yeoman](http://yeoman.io/) generator which enables you to create simple [OpenUI5](https://openui5.hana.ondemand.com/)-based web-apps and other UI5-related projects within seconds.

 This generator has been created to simplify the creation of your OpenUI5 prototypes.
 Now you can scaffold simple UI5 projects from the shell/terminal of your choice.
 The current best practices (such as [async](https://blogs.sap.com/2018/12/18/ui5ers-buzz-41-best-practices-for-async-loading-in-ui5/)) are already baked into our templates so you don't have to worry about the definition of the metadata files.